• S&P 500: 6013.13 -104.39 -1.71%

 Walgreens NNN For Sale

-Walgreens is one of America’s largest drugstore chains, and it’s sometimes even referred to as the poster-child of net lease properties.
+Walgreens is one of America’s largest drugstore chains, and at one point, it was referred to as the poster-child of net lease properties.
 It gained that nickname due to the low risks associated with investing in its drugstore properties and the relative stability of the pharmaceutical sector and its non-discretionary merchandise.

-A market leader in the U.S., Walgreens has over 8,800 of its hallmark stores in the country.
+A market leader in the U.S., Walgreens has over 8,000 of its hallmark stores in the country.
 Parent company Walgreens Boots Alliance, Inc. is an international giant that also owns Duane Reade and Alliance Healthcare.
-It is the largest retail pharmaceutical company in the U.S. and in Europe, with more than 13,200 stores spread across 11 different countries.
+It is the largest retail pharmaceutical company in the U.S. and in Europe, with almost 13,000 stores spread across 11 different countries.

 Tenant Overview